rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 This brings up a terminal window that looks similar to the Unix `top` program, except that instead of a list of OS processes, this offers a list of tasks, with each task having a type, ID, and status history (i.e. percentage of time spent in running, ready to poll, or blocked).
 Barbara skims the output in the list, and sees that one task is listed as currently blocked.

 Barbara taps the arrow-keys and sees that this causes a cursor to highlight different tasks in the list.
 She highlights the blocked task and hits the Enter key.
-This cause the terminal to switch to a Task view, describing more details about that task and its status.
+This causes the terminal to switch to a Task view, describing more details about that task and its status.

 The Task view here says that the task is blocked, references a file and line number, and also includes the line from the source code, which says `chan.send(value).await`.
 The blocked task also lists the resources that the task is waiting on: `prototype_channel`, and next to that there is text on a dark red background: "waiting on channel capacity."
 Again, Barbara taps the arrow-keys and sees that she can select the line for the resource.

 Barbara notices that this whole time, at the bottom of the terminal, there was a line that says "For help, hit `?` key"; she taps question mark.
-This brings up a help message in a scrollable subwindow explaining the task view in general, sa well as link to online documentation.
-The help message notes that the user can follow the chain: One can go from the blocked task to the resource its waiting on, and from that resource to a list of tasks responsible for freeing up the resource.
+This brings up a help message in a scrollable subwindow explaining the task view in general as well as link to online documentation.
+The help message notes that the user can follow the chain: One can go from the blocked task to the resource it's waiting on, and from that resource to a list of tasks responsible for freeing up the resource.

 Barbara hits the Escape key to close the help window.
 The highlight is still on the line that says "prototype_channel: waiting on channel capacity"; Barbara hits Enter, and this brings up a list with just one task on it: The channel reader task.
 Barbara realizes what this is saying: The channel resource is blocking the sender because it is full, and the only way that can be resolved is if the channel reader manages to receive some inputs from the channel.